djsilva99/heatrapy/README.md

 with each other.
 Heatrapy includes both the modeling of caloric effects and the incorporation of phase transitions.

-For full documentation visit the [heatrapy website](https://djsilva99.github.io/heatrapy).
+For full documentation visit the [heatrapy website](https://heatrapy.readthedocs.io/en/latest/index.html).

-current version: v2.0.9

 ![heatrapy-example](https://github.com/djsilva99/heatrapy/blob/master/img/example.gif)